-In the Access to agents ⇒ Legacy SNMP devices using SNMP v2c rule chain, create a rule for the host, and set the value typically to Positive match (Add matching hosts to the set).
+In the Setup > Agents > SNMP rules > Legacy SNMP devices using SNMP v2c rule set, create a rule for the host, and set the value typically to Positive match (Add matching hosts to the set).

 You have included an SNMP device in the monitoring but Checkmk recognizes only the SNMP Info and SNMP Uptime services and the interfaces.
 This can be due to a number of causes:

 a) There are no plug-ins